xyz1991/Notes_and_Interview_questions/Hadoop_Component_Based_Questions.md

 Unique key can have null values
 It can be a candidate key
 Unique key can be null and may not be unique
+Logical Key:
+A logical Key is a key that the "real world" might use to look up a row.
+Often we add "UNIQUE" constraint to a logical key.
+Foreign Key:
+A foreign key is usually a number that points to the primary key of an associated row in a different table.
 ###What is the advantage of a Parquet file?
 Parquet file is a columnar format file that helps –
 Limit I/O operations